 We do not intend to create facilities to manufacture our products and therefore are dependent upon third parties to do so.
-We currently have an agreement with Cobra Manufacturing for production of our immunotherapies and vaccines for research and development and testing purposes.
+We currently have agreements with Recipharm Cobra Biologics Limited, which we refer to as Recipharm Cobra, and Vibalogics GmbH for production of our immunotherapies and vaccines for research and development and testing purposes.
 Our reliance on third parties for the manufacture of our products creates a dependency that could severely disrupt our research and development, our clinical testing, and ultimately our sales and marketing efforts if the source of such supply proves to be unreliable or unavailable.
 If the contracted manufacturing source is unreliable or unavailable, we may not be able to replace the development of our product candidates, our clinical testing program may not be able to go forward and our entire business plan could fail.